sfuhrm/schrumpf/README.md

 The main features are:

-* Easy usability (my mother can use it and she loves it!)
+* Easy usability (my mother is able to use it and she loves it!)
 * Localized with English and German locales
 * Good performance using all of the machines available hardware threads